 The sincere seeker after Truth has to pass through many stages before they obtain the smallest glimmer of Light on the narrow path that begins in ignorance and ends in knowledge.
 These stages include doubt, superstition, scepticism, gullibility, dogma and fanaticism; every one of which has to be fought and overcome before the Light is reached.
 We may regard these as so many steps in a long process of purification during which the mind is gradually swept clean of all erroneous ideas and misconceptions, many of which Bombast and Flitterflop discuss during the previous eleven conversations.
 In this final article, that process reaches its culmination, but this does not mean there is nothing further for our two friends to learn, nor that they have turned over every stone in their investigations of the illusions, errors and obstacles which beset the seeker after Truth.

-AFTERWORD: in our final commentary to this unusual series of 12 articles we discuss the art of occult study and what makes a good or bad student.
+AFTERWORD: in our final commentary to this unusual series of 12 articles we discuss the art of occult study and what makes a good or bad student, a theme which we revisit in our article on The Occult Student published in 2019.

 Begin by reading the first article: Masters of Mischief